vicperdana/vicperdana.github.io/_posts/2022-12-09-startups-set-your-tenancy.md

 Azure offers the ability to set up subscriptions so you can be billed for only the resources you use.
 There are many types of subscriptions in Azure - Pay-As-You-Go subscriptions are best for customers or partners who want the flexibility to pay for only the resources you use and is commonly chosen when setting up Azure subscription for the first time.

 ## Azure AD
-When you create a subscription for the first time, you will also create Azure Active Directory (AD), when you go to azure.com and click "Sign up" - you will be directed to a wizard that provisions your subscription, enter in those juicy payment details information and as part of this subscription creation, Azure will automatically create a new Azure Active Directory with the name of "Default Directory".
+When you create a subscription for the first time, you will also create Azure Active Directory (AAD), when you go to azure.com and click "Sign up" - you will be directed to a wizard that provisions your subscription, enter in those juicy payment details information and as part of this subscription creation, Azure will automatically create a new Azure Active Directory with the name of "Default Directory".
 Will discuss shortly why it is often *not a good idea* to use this tenant for production use.

 > **_NOTE:_** will refer this initial tenant as *original* Azure AD tenant.